How to transfer money from your credit card to bank account

 What happens when the interest-free deal on my credit card ends?

-Once the 0% interest period ends, you’ll start paying interest on any remaining balance on your credit card.
-The amount you’ll pay in interest depends on the rate agreed with your provider when you took out your credit card, but in 2023 the average annual interest rates for credit cards were consistently over 22%.
+The amount you’ll pay in interest depends on the rate agreed with your provider when you took out your credit card but it can be expensive.
 That’s why it’s a good idea to aim to pay off any credit you borrow before the interest-free period on your credit card deal ends.

 Are transfers from my credit card to my bank protected by Section 75?